-- 9.1 The overall arboricultural impacts of the proposed outline residential development are low. - The proposal includes a new access point in the NW corner and the realignment of the road into the site.
-The proposed access point will entail the loss of several trees around the entrance point leading to a neutral and localised impact. - 9.3 The location of the access point and re-designed road around T171 has been moved north specifically to avoid and minimise negative impacts on key retained trees.
-The moving of the road in a northerly location is a result of trial holes that determined the extent of roots within this area. - 9.4 The alternative option to upgrade the existing drive would lead to extensive tree loss with a very high impact over a longer duration. - 9.5 The loss of minor internal trees and sections of hedge to provide access will have a highly localised impact of a very limited magnitude.
-The retention of the majority of the trees is good and will help to assimilate the scheme into the local landscape. - Mitigation through design the residential buildings have been located following design advice to ensure that their footprints have sufficient clearance from key retained trees and hedgerows future growth has been considered for key landscape features and sufficient space is provided for the planting and establishment of new landscape trees.
-The use of roads and paths between trees has been utilised where possible which provides good separation between retained features and built structures an assessment of the illustrative plan shows that the density can be achieved with few long-term conflicts or pressure to remove trees. - 9.7 The proposal includes a landscaping led masterplan that includes a high level of open space with extensive planting.
-This will lead to a significant long-term improvement to the site with a substantial increase in its tree cover.

-- The site has been designed so that significant arboricultural impacts have been avoided.
+- 9.1 The overall arboricultural impacts of the proposed outline residential development are low. - 9.2 The proposal includes a new access point in the NW corner and the realignment of the road into the site.
+The proposed access point will entail the loss of several trees around the entrance point leading to a moderate but localised impact.
+The road will cross the root protection area of two good quality trees leading to some root loss.
+This will have a moderate impact that can be reduced if suitable mitigation measures are implemented. - 9.3 The location of the access point and realigned road around T171 has been re-designed and narrowed specifically to reduce and minimise negative impacts on key retained trees. - 9.4 Upgrading the existing drive would lead to extensive tree loss with a very high impact over a longer duration. - 9.5 The loss of minor internal trees and sections of hedge to provide access will have a highly localised impact of a very limited magnitude.
+The retention of the majority of the trees is good and will help to assimilate the scheme into the local landscape. - 9.6 Mitigation through design The residential buildings have been located following design advice to ensure that their footprint have sufficient clearance from key retained trees and hedgerows future growth has been considered for key landscape features and sufficient space is provided for the planting and establishment of new landscape trees.
+The use of roads and paths between trees has been utilised where possible which provides good separation between retained features and built structures an assessment of the illustrative plan shows that the density can be achieved with few long-term conflicts or pressure to remove trees. - 9.7 The proposal includes a landscaping led master plan that includes high level of open space with extensive planting.
+This will lead to a significant long-term improvement to the site with a substantial increase in its tree cover. - 9.8 The site has been designed so that significant arboricultural impacts have been avoided.
 The development allows for the retention of key trees in a sustainable manner and as such there do not appear to be any policy conflicts. - 9.9 The proposal and accompanying tree removal and retention plan shows how the development can be controlled throughout the construction phase.